janelia-flyem/imgsearch_sig/README.md

 The /hamming_[0123] tables should be loaded as separate tables in a BigQuery dataset named "DATASET_imgsearch".
-The first field of the CSVs is the partition id, which should be used to boost the performance of searches in BigQuery.
+The first field of the CSVs is the partition id, which should be used to boost the performance of searches in BigQuery (schema: part, signature, x, y, z).
+There is a script that will load these tables available at "bq_load_script".
+There is also examples for querying the data in "function.py".
+To use this SIG_BUCKET variable should be set to the location of the signature bucket and GOOGLE_APPLICATION_CREDENTIALS must be set accordingly.

 ## TODO